o-x-y-g-e-n/bestuxschool/content/posts/2021-01-15--university-of-maryland-baltimore-county/index.md

 ## Interactive Systems Research Center (ISRC) [🔗](https://isrc.umbc.edu/)
 The Interactive Systems Research Center (ISRC) acts as a bridge for faculty across the UMBC campus with expertise in designing, building, or studying uses of interactive computing systems.
 It facilitates the sharing of resources and experience in solving computing problems from a user-centered perspective grounded in user needs and not in simply applying previously designed solutions to new domains.

-# Careers after Master of Science in Human-Centered Computing (HCC) - UMBC [🔗](https://www.hcde.washington.edu/future/careers)
+# Careers after Master of Science in Human-Centered Computing (HCC) - UMBC
-> Graduates from the University of Washington's department of Human Centered Design & Engineering find careers as designers and researchers who improve people's interactions with technology and the world around them.
+> Graduates from the UMBC's department of Information Systems find careers as designers and researchers who improve people's interactions with technology and the world around them.

 ## Job Titles
 * User Experience Design